 Clever Uses for Avocados

-Avocados may be delicious, but they have other uses as well.
-Furthermore, you might be surprised by how versatile they are in the kitchen if you’re accustomed to primarily thinking of them as a guacamole ingredient.
-When you’re using Florida or California avocados, this fruit is rich in a number of vitamins and nutrients including vitamin E, potassium, B vitamins, and fiber.
-Incidentally, avocados lower levels of LDL, aka “bad cholesterol”!
+Avocados may be delicious, but these versatile fruits have many other uses beyond their role as a guacamole ingredient or toast topping.
+As an extra benefit, Florida or California avocados are rich in a number of vitamins and nutrients including vitamin E, potassium, B vitamins, and fiber.
+Avocados will even lower levels of LDL, aka “bad cholesterol”!

 In the kitchen, avocados are a great addition to salads and sandwiches.
 They can also be used in dips and spreads beyond guacamole, one of the most famous avocado dishes.
-In addition, grilled avocado can be an interesting and surprising addition to summer feasts; try brushing it with olive oil and adding cracked sea salt for a more intense flavor.
-Avocados can also be battered and fried with other vegetable tempura; the rich fats turn very creamy and flavorful in the deep fryer.
+In addition, grilled avocado is an interesting and surprising addition to summer feasts; try brushing it with olive oil and adding cracked sea salt for a more intense flavor.
+Avocados may also be battered and fried with other vegetable tempura; the rich fats turn very creamy and flavorful in the deep fryer.

 For more adventurous chefs, avocado is sometimes used as an ingredient in raw and vegan cakes, tortes, and tarts.
 For a simple dessert spread, filling, or dip, try blending avocado with dark cocoa powder and a sweetener like honey.
 You can adjust the ingredients to taste to get proportions that satisfy your sweet tooth.
 Using a pastry bag, you can pipe the resulting rich, creamy avocado mousse onto a tart shell or into puff pastry.

-For those tired of putting cucumber slices on sore, dark eyes, try avocado for a change.
+For those tired of putting cucumber slices on sore eyes and dark under-eye circles, try avocado for a refreshing change.
 Two thin slices left under the eyes for 10 to 15 minutes can help ease under-eye puffiness and make the eyes look more alert.

-You can also skip the expensive facial cleanser make your own with avocado, if you’re feeling adventurous.
-Mix avocado with plain yogurt and milk to create a blend with a heavy cream consistency.
-You can dip facial wipes in the cream and use it to remove makeup along with dirt, and clear your pores; try adding some oatmeal or ground walnut shells to the mix if you want a light exfoliation along with your facial cleanse.
-The same hydrating, clearing cleanser can be used on the hands and feet, especially when your skin feels dry and irritated.
+You can also skip the expensive facial cleanser and make your own with avocado, if you’re feeling adventurous.
+Mix avocado with plain yogurt and milk to create a heavy cream consistency.
+You can dip facial wipes in the cream and use it to remove makeup and dirt, and clear your pores; try adding some oatmeal or ground walnut shells to the mix if you want a light exfoliation along with your facial cleanse.
+The same hydrating, clearing cleanser may be applied to the hands and feet, especially when your skin feels dry and irritated.
 Make your cleanser in small batches as it spoils quickly.